MHubAI/documentation/documentation/mhubio/how_to_write_an_mhubio_module.md

 ## Handling Logical Output Data

 Unlike segmentation models, classification or prediction models typically don't produce a file-based output, but a single prediction number or vector.
 Technically, this is also true for segmentation models, however, due to their pre- and post-processing chain, they usually generate an image as output and provide metadata such as orientation and position in 3D image space for their numerical output.
 Similarly, some prediction and classification models can produce a file-based report, such as a JSON, CSV, or TXT file.
-You can use the `@ IO.Output` decorator to export these files.
+You can use the `@IO.Output` decorator to export these files.
 However, if your model predicts a one-dimensional vector, we provide a different set of decorators to describe and store this data.
 This is of interest to you even if your model generates its own file.
 This is because we store this data internally in a structured format and provide a flexible export module to create JSON reports, for example.

 ### Defining a Value Output